-Executive Director, Maryland
+Regional Executive Director, Capital Region

 Andre is a Cohort 6 New Leader from Chicago.
 He earned a master’s degree in teaching in 2003 as a member of the first residency class of the Academy for Urban School Leadership (AUSL).
 After first achieving success in the military and business he arrived at his education career, something he says he “always knew he’d do one day.”
-After serving as a Captain the United States Army during Desert Shield and Desert Storm, Andre worked as a production manager in Chicago with Masterfoods USA.
+After serving as a Captain in the United States Army during Desert Shield and Desert Storm, Andre worked as a production manager in Chicago with Masterfoods USA.
 He became frustrated with the lack of basic skills he encountered among job candidates he interviewed, and began to wonder about the state of public education in Chicago.
 Just three months after seeing a local newspaper ad for the AUSL urban teacher residency program, he signed up and was on his way to becoming a teacher.
 Over the next many years, Andre worked as a teacher, dean and most recently, as principal of Collins Academy High School.
-Andre began his role as Executive Director of New Leaders, Maryland in 2012.
+Andre began his role as Executive Director of New Leaders, Maryland in 2012 and became Regional Executive Director in 2014.

 Executive Director, Chicago